We can't find the internet

 - Original Value Tracking: Introduced a pass that adds the

-field to each operation in the HLO graph.
+original_valuefield to each operation in the HLO graph.
 This is a game-changer for value tracking within the graph, making it easier to manage and analyze computations. - cuDNN Custom Call Conversions: Added a pass to convert specific cuDNN custom calls into custom fusion operations.
 This allows JAX users to run selected computations as cuDNN kernels, optimizing performance on GPUs.

 - Batch Dimension in Gather/Scatter: Now supporting batch dimensions in Gather and Scatter HLO syntax, enhancing data manipulation operations in XLA.